What To Do With Dog Waste: A Natural Fertilizer? Think Again

 The unfortunate truth is that dogs can be hosts to plenty of bacteria and parasites that can be harmful to you and your family.

 It’s Also Not Uncommon For Dog Waste To Infect Waterways Or Vegetation

 It’s also worth noting that the bacteria can grow and spread, potentially causing sickness to children exposed to it.
 These conditions can produce worms, which can have harmful or life-threatening effects if one should contact them or accidentally ingest a worm (as a child could).

 Many of these creatures have fast reproduction cycles.
 Even some of them have long life cycles.
 It means your child could come into contact with them throughout the year if the accumulating feces are left unattended.

 TIP: Consider having a designated “poop” area for your dog.
-This can be located around your yard and be composed of gravel or mulch.
-You’ll have to train your dog to recognize this place as an area for going to do their business, but in the long run it’ll be beneficial for you and your yard.
+It can be located around your yard and be composed of gravel or mulch.
+You’ll have to train your dog to recognize this place as an area for doing their business, but it’ll be beneficial for you and your yard in the long run.

 Breaking Down The Doo Doo

 Believe it or not, dog poop doesn’t just decompose.
 You may not see much decomposition for months, given natural weather conditions.